pmsoltani/rankr/backend/README.md

 - Clone the repo: `git clone https://github.com/pmsoltani/rankr.git`
 - Switch to the repo directory: `cd rankr`
-- Create a virtual environment: `python -m venv .venv`
-- Activate the virtual environment:

-  - bash/zsh: `source .venv/bin/activate`
-  - cmd.exe: `.venv\Scripts\activate.bat`

-- Install poetry: `pip install poetry`
-- Install the dependencies: `poetry install`

-This will also install the new **rankr CLI**.
+- Make sure Docker is running.
 - Create a `.env` file in the root directory (More info [here](#the-env-file)).
-- Create a data directory: `mkdir data`
+- Create a data directory: `mkdir backend/data`
-- Download the GRID database (from the link above) and extract it inside the `data` directory.
+- Download the GRID database (from the link above) and extract it inside the new `data` directory.
+- Start the application: `docker-compose up -d`
-- Crawl the ranking websites: `rankr crawl qs the shanghai`
+- Crawl the ranking tables: `docker-compose exec backend rankr crawl rankings`
-- Initialize the database: `rankr db reset --confirm`
+- Initialize the database for the first time: `docker-compose exec backend rankr db reset --confirm`
-- Fire up the webserver: `python main.py`
+- And you're done!
+Visit the following URL in your browser: [http://0.0.0.0:8000](http://0.0.0.0:8000)

 ### Important notice